Submitted by Yvonne Savio

 Sun Valley 91352

-Saturday, 4/8, 9am-noon.
+Saturday, 5/6, 9am-noon.
 First Saturday: Volunteer Day at TPF.
-(This month, on the SECOND Saturday.)
 Join the Theodore Payne Foundation family of volunteers to improve and care for our gardens.
 We will clear, clean, plant, mulch, prune and perform other tasks to spruce up the grounds and show how beautiful native plant gardens can be.
 Bring hat, gloves, knee pads and other tools for personal use.
 TPF will provide shovels, trowels, rakes, loppers, hoes, pruners and refreshments.
 RSVP to firstname.lastname@example.org.
 Repeats first Saturdays through June.

-Saturday, 4/15, 8:30am-12:30pm.
+Saturday, 5/13, 8:30am-12:30pm.
 California Native Plant Horticulture with Lili Singer.
 The basics on gardening with California flora: why natives are valuable, about plant communities, plus planting techniques, establishment, irrigation, pruning and ongoing maintenance.
-Recommended for beginners; prerequisite to our Three-Part California Native Plant Garden Design course. $45 TPF members, $55 non-members.
+Recommended for beginners; prerequisite to our Three-Part California Native Plant Garden Design course.
+Lili is a horticulturist, garden writer and educator, and TPF Director of Special Projects and Adult Education. $45 TPF members, $55 non-members.

-Fridays, 4/21, 5/5 and 5/19, 11:30am-3:30pm, with Orchid Black.
-Three-Part California Native Garden Design.
-This comprehensive course for home gardeners offers a sound foundation in design styles and process, the importance of sustainability and how to model a garden after patterns in nature.
-Prerequisite: Our California Native Plant Horticulture class. $225 TPF members, $275 non-members; $285 TPF member couples, $335 non-member couples.
+Three Saturdays, 5/13, 5/27, & 6/10, 9am-1pm.
+Three-Part California Native Garden Design with Carlos Flores.
+This comprehensive three-session course for home gardeners offers a sound foundation in design styles and process, the importance of sustainability and how to model a garden after patterns in nature.
+Course Prerequisite: TPF’s California Native Plant Horticulture class. $225 members, $275 non-members; $285 member couples, $335 non-member couples.
+Last day to register=5/5.

 University of California Riverside Botanic Garden